-Planten un Blomen, which roughly translates to “Plants and Flowers”, is a large urban park in the middle of Hamburg.
-It’s an excellent escape on a nice day so pack a picnic and some adult beverages and enjoy nature.
-It’s also famous for having Europe's largest Japanese garden and an impressive tropical greenhouse complex.
-There are also a number of playgrounds and other attractions for kids.
+Planten un Blomen, which roughly translates to “Plants and Flowers,” is a large urban park in the middle of Hamburg.
+It’s an excellent escape on a nice day, so pack a picnic and some adult beverages and enjoy nature.
+It’s also famous for having Europe's most extensive Japanese garden and an impressive tropical greenhouse complex.
+There are also several playgrounds and other attractions for kids.

 12. Check Out Nikolaifleet – Hamburg’s Prettiest Canal